-ESTIMATED CONTRACT PERIOD: August 1, 2023, through July 31, 2024.
+ESTIMATED CONTRACT PERIOD: August 1, 2024, through July 31, 2025.
 Amendments extending the period of performance, if any, shall be at the sole discretion of OSPI.

-CONSULTANT ELIGIBILITY: This solicitation is open to those Consultants that satisfy the minimum qualifications stated herein and that are available for work in Washington State.
+CONSULTANT ELIGIBILITY: This solicitation is open to those Consultants who satisfy the minimum qualifications stated herein and that are available for work in Washington State.